Phenylpiracetam (Phenotropil / Carphedon)

 Anticonvulsant (epilepsy adjunct)

-study showed phenylpiracetam reduced seizure frequency and improved cognitive function in epilepsy patients.
-Used as add-on therapy to standard antiepileptics.
-Mechanism unclear but consistent across studies.
+Studies report phenylpiracetam reduced seizure frequency and improved cognitive function in epilepsy patients, used as add-on therapy to standard antiepileptics.
+Mechanism is unclear but consistent across studies.
 Approved indication in Russia for convulsive disorders.

 Athletic performance (WADA-banned)

-WADA-PROHIBITED for athletic competition under Section S6 Stimulants — the ONLY racetam on prohibited list.
-Olga Pyleleva (Russian Olympic athlete) lost silver medal 2006 for carphedon use; cyclist Anton Reshetnikov suspended 2 years 2007.
-Confirms genuine performance enhancement.
-NOT recommended for athletes; absolutely avoid in competition.
+WADA-prohibited for athletic competition under Section S6 Stimulants — the only racetam on the prohibited list.
+Russian Olympic athletes have lost medals and been suspended for carphedon use, confirming genuine performance enhancement.
+Not recommended for athletes; absolutely avoid in competition.

 Mechanism of action